gavarasana/ImageGallery/README.md

 # ImageGallery
-Integrating Duende with a simple web app and web api app
+Integrating Duende Identity Server with a simple web app and web api app